ScooterDelta/react-vite-federation-playground/README.md

 ];
 ```

-All modules that we want to lazily initialize **must** be exposed in the `vite.config.ts` of that microapplication, so the bundles are split appropriately for lazy loading:
+All modules that we want to lazily initialize **must** be exposed in the `vite.config.ts` of that micro-application, so the bundles are split appropriately for lazy loading (see [clients/mfe-one-dyn/vite.config.ts](./clients/mfe-one-dyn/vite.config.ts)):

 ```diff
 // mfe-one - vite.config.ts